ranbri/Free-Fall/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-Instruction on how to install Dizzy in your computer:
+Instruction on how to install Free Fall in your computer:

 ### Prerequisites